flairNLP/flair/resources/docs/TUTORIAL_WORD_EMBEDDING.md

 charlm_embedding_forward.embed(sentence)
 ```

-You choose which embeddings you load by passing the appropriate
+You choose which embeddings you load by passing the appropriate string to the constructor of the `CharLMEmbeddings` class.
-string you pass to the constructor of the `CharLMEmbeddings` class.
-Currently, the following contextual string
+Currently, the following contextual string embeddings are provided (more coming):
- embeddings
-are provided (more coming):

 | ID | Language | Embedding |
 | -------------     | ------------- | ------------- |